OBSERVABILITY PLATFORM

 Your search narrows the results and scope to only spans that include the frontend service.
 On the Statistics tab, you notice that the loadgenerator service has a high error rate.

-5. On the Statistics tab under the Error Percentage column, click loadgenerator, and then click Include in Span Filter in the resulting dialog to add the loadgenerator service to your search query.
+5. On the Statistics tab, click loadgenerator, and then click Include in Span Filter in the resulting dialog to add the loadgenerator service to your search query.

 You know that the loadgenerator service is contributing to your trace latency, but still aren't sure what the main issue is.